- Mohr's circle of inertia- second.

 The radius value is the sqrt( (Ix-Iy/2)^2+Ixy^2).

 Start from point O and draw the circle with the radius value just estimates.
-The circle will interest with the line in two points C and E.
+The circle will interest the line in two points C and E.

 Angle 2φp1 is the angle between the X-axis and Major axis U, which is the angle enclosed between OA and Line OE.
 Point E is the point of the maximum value of inertia.